hoelzer-lab/rnaflow/README.md

 --genome                 CSV file with genome reference FASTA files (one path in each line)
                                     If set, --annotation must also be set.
---annotation             CSV file with genome annotation GTF files (one path in each line) --include_species        Use genome and annotation of supproted species in addition to --genome and --annotation [default false]
+--annotation             CSV file with genome annotation GTF files (one path in each line) --include_species        Use genome and annotation of supproted species in addition to --genome and --annotation [default true]

 Preprocessing options:
 --mode                   either 'single' (single-end) or 'paired' (paired-end) sequencing [default single]